Frequently Asked Questions

 Tombow Correction Tape is absolutely harmless, environmentally friendly, green and refillable.

 Should the Dual Brush Pens be stored vertically or horizontally?

-In what temperature range can the Dual Brush Pens be stored to prevent drying out?
+In what temperature range can the Dual Brush Pens be stored to maintain the best quality?

-The minimum storage temperature for the Dual Brush Pens is -40° F, and the maximum is 140°F.
+The minimum storage temperature for the Dual Brush Pens is 40° F, and the maximum is 104°F.

 Do the Dual Brush Pens contain xylene or lignin?

 Are the Dual Brush Pens light fast?

 No. Open faced artwork can fade over time if exposed to direct sunlight.
 The effect is less for illustrations done inside a book, or paintings that are hung away from windows and protected by UV glass.